 Reading vs. Listening: The Science

-There are some differences in how our brain processes information gathered through visual or auditory methods.
-Scientists and educators have been grappling with whether individuals develop a learning preference at an early age.
+There are some differences in how our brains process information gathered through visual or auditory methods.
+Scientists and educators have been debating whether individuals develop a learning preference at a young age.
 If so, does being exposed to another way impede their ability to learn?

-Recent studies show that while individuals may develop a preference for reading or hearing material, most can learn by either method.
+Recent studies indicate that while individuals may develop a preference for reading or hearing material, most can learn effectively through either method.
 An academic study published in 2018 states that students are capable of learning through both reading and listening.
 Indiana University Professor Polly Husmann debunks the issue that students primarily learn by the time they enter college by only one method.

 Husmann and her team developed a questionnaire designed to reveal a student’s preference for learning.
-What they also uncovered is the method a student used for learning is often not their preferred method.
-When a student did incorporate another way, there was little to no difference in test scores.
+What they also uncovered is that the method a student used for learning is often not their preferred method.
+When a student incorporated another approach, there was little to no difference in test scores.

 How Does Listening & Reading Impact Brain Activity